Unboxed-Software/solana-course/content/cpi.md

     pub data: Vec<u8>,
 }
 ```

-Depending on the program you're making the CPI to, you may have to construct this `Instruction` object manually.
-Many individuals and organizations create publicly available crates alongside their programs that expose helper functions you can use to create the right `Instruction` object.
-This is similar to the Typescript libraries we've used in this course (e.g. [@solana/web3.js](https://solana-labs.github.io/solana-web3.js/), [@solana/spl-token](https://solana-labs.github.io/solana-program-library/token/js/)), but in Rust and usable by your program.
-For example, in this lesson's demo we'll be using the `spl_token` crate to create minting instructions rather than build them from scratch.
+Depending on the program you're making the CPI to, there may be a crate available with helper functions for creating the `Instruction` object.
+Many individuals and organizations create publicly available crates alongside their programs that expose these sorts of functions to simplify calling their programs.
+This is similar to the Typescript libraries we've used in this course (e.g. [@solana/web3.js](https://solana-labs.github.io/solana-web3.js/), [@solana/spl-token](https://solana-labs.github.io/solana-program-library/token/js/)).
+For example, in this lesson's demo we'll be using the `spl_token` crate to create minting instructions.

-The process for constructing the instruction manually is similar to how we've done it client-side, except we'll be implementing it in Rust instead of Typescript now!
-As you can see from the code snippet above, the `Instruction` object contains the same information that we're used to - it still requires a `program_id`, vector of `AccountMeta` objects, and a byte buffer that represents the `instruction_data`.
+In all other cases, you'll need to create the `Instruction` instance from scratch.

+While the `program_id` field is fairly straightforward, the `accounts` and `data` fields require some explanation.

-The `accounts` and `data` arguments will require us to make use of the [`vec`](https://doc.rust-lang.org/std/macro.vec.html) macro.
-The vec macro allows us to create a vector using array notation, like so:
+Both the `accounts` and `data` fields are of type `Vec`, or vector.
+You can use the `vec`(https://doc.rust-lang.org/std/macro.vec.html) macro to construct a vector using array notation, like so:

 ```rust
 let v = vec![1, 2, 3];
 assert_eq!(v[0], 1);